Have you visited Calcutta? A lot has changed since I roamed the streets as a kid in the 1950s. Yet, much remains the same.

 Even though the above negative memories have lingered in my mind, the good memories far outweigh the bad ones.

 Christmas was the best.
 We used to sing Christmas Carols at the school assembly in the mornings.
 Santa used to show up for us in the field and give us presents.
 Something funny happened though.
 My belief in Santa got squashed.

-In the year when I was leaving the convent, I noticed that the Santa that visited us was wearing high heels under the Santa outfit.
+In the year when I was leaving the convent school, I noticed that the Santa that visited us was wearing high heels under the Santa outfit.
 This Santa wore what looked like a red skirt instead of pants.
 Worse, I recognized whose legs that was.
 Miss Nikunision!

 All the other teachers were really kind and understanding.
-One, in particular, must have noticed my shortcomings and gave me extra time to explain things more clearly.
+One, in particular, must have noticed my shortcomings and given me extra time to explain things more clearly.